 "is there a square root of minus one?"

-Think about this: if you multiply any number by itself you can't get a negative result:
+Think about this: if we multiply any number by itself we can't get a negative result:

-OK, the answer still involves i, but it still gives a sensible and consistent answer.
+OK, the answer still involves i, but it gives a sensible and consistent answer.

-And i has this interesting property that if you square it (i×i) you get -1 which is back to being a Real Number.
+And i has this interesting property that if we square it (i×i) we get −1 which is back to being a Real Number.
 In fact that is the correct definition:

 Imaginary Number: A number whose square is a negative Real Number.